UCSD-MASHED/chatapp/README.md

 5. Run `yarn install` to install our project's dependencies.
 6. Start the local server by doing `yarn start` and explore!

 You're all set!
 You can visit the [Scripts](#Scripts) section to learn more about other useful commands if you are interested.
+Be sure to checkout out the sections below, where you can find out more about our design, specifications, documentation, and testing.
+If you are joining our team, this is also where you will find our [Contributing Guidelines](./artifacts/ContributingGuidelines.pdf).

 ## Configurations